-- Don’t bother them out of hours and turning up at their house if it’s a business like a kennels where they live – is a massive no no. Take the time to look up their hours of business or assume after 5 pm is closing time.
+- Don’t bother them out of hours and turning up at their house if it’s a business like a kennel where they live – is a massive no-no. Take the time to look up their hours of business or assume after 5 pm is closing time.

-- Don’t put references on your CV but have them readily available and call the referees to let them know they may expect a call from so and so.
+- Don’t put references on your CV but have them readily available and call the referees to let them know they may expect a call.

 - Don’t, just don’t EVER lie on your CV or in an interview.
 Employers are clever.
 The chances are they’ve done this before and for many years.
-This happened to me this week.
-Someone’s CV didn’t tie up with their application form, in fact, the content of the CV contradicted the app form and it was confirmed in the interview (yes I interviewed her, at that point, I didn’t know she had lied).
+This happened to me.
+Someone’s CV didn’t tie up with their application form, in fact, the content of the CV contradicted the application form completely and it was confirmed in the interview (yes I interviewed her, at that point, I didn’t know she had lied).
 It was so obvious in the end that when I called her out on it, it became even more obvious and somewhat confirmed.

 - Don’t bad mouth another business.
 It tells the employer that you might do that to them too.

-- If you really can’t find or are unsure of the persons name then just be polite and address them, “hello my name is” or more formally “dear sir or madam”.
-You can always call and ask to whom an application should be addressed to.
+- If you really can’t find or are unsure of the persons’ name, then just be polite and address them, “hello my name is” or more formally “dear sir or madam”.
+You can always call and ask who the application should be addressed to.

 - Write a personal email rather than the standard suggested application process – In my case Indeed.com, you will then be seen to be slightly different and will be more likely to be remembered.